 Lizard Island Guide

-Most travellers imagine slick resort ads when they hear Lizard Island, but I have to say, nothing could have prepared me when I, Oleksandr Honcharenko, first set foot on the place – this granite continental island is a heck of a lot more rugged, remote & culturally rich than any glossy brochure would ever dare to let on.
-Perched in the northern reaches of the Great Barrier Reef, the island is surrounded by teeming fringing reefs, shallow waters that turn this incredible turquoise colour in the sunlight, and 24 stunning white-sand beaches that look almost untouched.
+Most travellers imagine slick resort advertisements when they hear Lizard Island, but I have to say, nothing could have prepared me when I, Oleksandr Honcharenko, first set foot on the place.
+This granite continental island is a heck of a lot more rugged, remote and culturally rich than any glossy brochure would ever dare to let on.
+Perched in the northern reaches of the Great Barrier Reef, the island is surrounded by teeming fringing reefs, shallow waters that turn an incredible turquoise colour in the sunlight and 24 stunning white-sand beaches that look almost untouched.

-You’re not just stepping onto an island here – you’re really stepping into a unique place called Lizard Island National Park – shaped over thousands of years by the Dingaal Aboriginal people & surrounded by a marine park that’s home to coral reefs, tropical fish, blacktip reef sharks and the occasional tree snake sunning itself on a Casuarina branch.
-It’s a place that really does reward preparation, patience and a good sense of humour – especially when the mozzies decide it’s time for dinner!
+You are not just stepping onto an island here—you are entering Lizard Island National Park, a unique place shaped over thousands of years by the Dingaal Aboriginal people and surrounded by a marine park that is home to coral reefs and tropical fish, blacktip reef sharks and the occasional tree snake sunning itself on a Casuarina branch.
+It is a place that rewards preparation, patience and a good sense of humour, especially when the tropical mosquitoes decide it is time for dinner.

 Lizard Island Guide